-How will the strategy, policy, plan, procedure and/or service impact on:- Potential positive and/or negative impacts and any particular groups affected Recommendations for improvement/ mitigation Action taken by Clinical Board / Corporate Directorate Make reference to where the mitigation is included in the document, as appropriate 7.1 People being able to access the service offered: Consider access for those living in areas of deprivation and/or those experiencing health inequalities Well-being Goal - A more No specific impact.
+How will the strategy, policy, plan, procedure and/or service impact on Potential positive and/or negative impacts and any particular groups affected Recommendations for improvement/ mitigation Action taken by Clinical Board / Corporate Directorate Make reference to where the mitigation is included in the document, as appropriate 7.1 People being able to access the service offere Consider access for those living in areas of deprivatio and/or those experiencing health inequalities No action required.
 No action required.
-No action required.
+Well-being Goal - A more equal Wales 8

-How will the strategy, policy, plan, procedure and/or service impact on:- Potential positive and/or negative impacts and any particular groups affected Recommendations for improvement/ mitigation Action taken by Clinical Board / Corporate Directorate Make reference to where the mitigation is included in the document, as appropriate 7.2 People being able to improve /maintain healthy lifestyles: Consider the impact on healthy lifestyles, including healthy eating, being active, no smoking /smoking cessation, reducing the harm caused by alcohol and /or non-prescribed drugs plus access to services that support disease prevention (eg immunisation and vaccination, falls prevention).
+How will the strategy, policy, plan, procedure and/or service impact on:- Potential positive and/or negative impacts and any particular groups affected Recommendations for improvement/ mitigation Action taken by Clinical B / Corporate Directorate Make reference to where th mitigation is included in the document, as appropriate 7.2 People being able to improve /maintain healthy lifestyles: Consider the impact on healthy lifestyles, including healthy eating, being active, no smoking /smoking cessation, reducing the harm caused by alcohol and /or non-prescribed drugs plus access to services that support disease prevention (eg immunisation and vaccination, falls prevention).
 Also consider impact on access to supportive services including smoking cessation services, weight management services etc Well-being Goal - A healthier Wales No specific impact.
 No action required.
 No action required.

-How will the strategy, policy, plan, procedure and/or service impact on:- Potential positive and/or negative impacts and any particular groups affected Recommendations for improvement/ mitigation Action taken by Clinical Board / Corporate Directorate Make reference to where the mitigation is included in the document, as appropriate 7.3 People in terms of their income and employment status: Consider the impact on the availability and accessibility of work, paid/ unpaid employment, wage levels, job security, working conditions Well-being Goal - A prosperous Wales No specific impact.
+How will the strategy, policy, plan, procedure and/or service impact on:- Potential positive and/or negative impacts and any particular groups affected Recommendations for improvement/ mitigation Action taken by Clinical Bo / Corporate Directorate Make reference to where the mitigation is included in the document, as appropriate 7.3 People in terms of their income and employment status: Consider the impact on the availability and accessibility of work, paid/ unpaid employment, wage levels, job security, working conditions Well-being Goal - A prosperous Wales No specific impact.
 No action required.
 No action required.
 7.4 People in terms of their use of the physical environment: Consider the impact on the availability and accessibility of transport, healthy food, leisure activities, green spaces; of the design of the built environment on the physical and mental health of patients, staff and visitors; on air quality, exposure to pollutants; safety of neighbourhoods, No specific impact.
 No action required.
 No action required.

-How will the strategy, policy, plan, procedure and/or service impact on:- Potential positive and/or negative impacts and any particular groups affected Recommendations for improvement/ mitigation Action taken by Clinical Board / Corporate Directorate Make reference to where the mitigation is included in the document, as appropriate exposure to crime; road safety and preventing injuries/accidents; quality and safety of play areas and open spaces Well-being Goal - A resilient Wales 7.5 People in terms of social and community influences on their health: Consider the impact on family organisation and roles; social support and social networks; neighbourliness and sense of belonging; social isolation; peer pressure; community identity; cultural and spiritual ethos Well-being Goal - A Wales of cohesive communities No specific impact.
+How will the strategy, policy, plan, procedure and/or service impact on:- Potential positive and/or negative impacts and any particular groups affected Recommendations for improvement/ mitigation Action taken by Clinical E / Corporate Directorate Make reference to where th mitigation is included in the document, as appropriate exposure to crime; road safety and preventing injuries/accidents; quality and safety of play areas and open spaces Well-being Goal - A resilient Wales 7.5 People in terms of social and community influences on their health: Consider the impact on family organisation and roles; social support and social networks; neighbourliness and sense of belonging; social isolation; peer pressure; community identity; cultural and spiritual ethos Well-being Goal - A Wales of cohesive communities No specific impact.
 No action required.
 No action required.
+10,3 10,3 10,3 10,3 10,3 10,3